On a Conjecture of Drinfeld: Preliminaries

 \section{Preliminaries}

-In this section we recall some basic definitions and facts about the Fano manifold which can be found in \cite{Kol}.
+In this section we recall some basic definitions and facts about Fano manifolds which can be found in \cite{Kol}.
 Let $X$ be a Fano manifold of dimension $n$.
 A parametrized rational curve in $X$ is a morphism $\mathbb{P}^1 \to X$ which is birational over its image.
 We will not distinguish parametrized rational curves from its image $f(\mathbb{P}^1)$ and we call $f$, a rational curve in $X$.
 Recall that any vector bundle on $\mathbb{P}^1$ is a direct sum of line bundles.
-Thus, given a rational curve $f: \mathbb{P}^1 \to X$, the pull back of the tangent bundle $TX$ splits as
+Thus, given a rational curve $f: \mathbb{P}^1 \to X$, the pull back of the tangent bundle $TX$ can be written as

+The rational curve $f$ is said to be {\it free} if all the integers $a_1, a_2, \cdots, a_n$ in the above equation are non-negative.
+We say a rational curve is {\it nonfree} if it is not free.